kshankar/academic-shankar/content/open-positions/STG-2021/index.md

   - Malware/Botnets
   - Cloud Systems

-If you fulfil the criteria above, you could the candidate we are looking for right now!
+If you fulfil the criteria above, you could be the candidate we are looking for right now!
 Go ahead and send in your application.

 # Requirements:
 - Mandatory enrolment into a **full-time [MSc](http://www.admissions.usm.my/index.php/postgraduate/postgraduate-programme/sciences/applied-sciences/research-applied-sciences/132-master-of-science-advanced-computer-networks-and-doctor-of-philosophy-ipv6) (Research Mode)** programme @ [National Advanced IPv6 Centre](www.nav6.usm.my), USM